oxide-byte/todo-tauri/readme.md

 port = 1420
 open = false
 ```
-The change of port is necessary for Tauri.
+The change of port is necessary for Tauri, as we defined during the Tauri generation: "What is the url of your dev server: http://localhost:1420".

-and delete now the tauri-app folder

 Start the application with: